 Gabrielle Motola is an artist, writer, and educator working at the intersection of photography, psychology, and lived encounter.

 Living in Iceland for three years led to her first book, An Equal Difference (2016), an ethnographic exploration of gender, crisis, and cultural resilience in post-2008 Icelandic society.
-Combining portraiture, journalistic examination, and reflective text, the book established an ongoing inquiry into how environment shapes behaviour, belief, and social structure.
+Combining portraiture, interviews, and reflective writing, the book began as a portrait commission and grew into something more persistent: an inquiry into how environment shapes behaviour, belief, and the stories we inherit about ourselves.

 A former AOP Board Member and Co-Chair of AOP F22, she continues to advocate for inclusion, equity, and sustainable practice across the photographic industry.
-She is a co-director and senior member of the Photobook Club Collective, contributing to its network and advancing sustainable, empowered approaches to photobook publishing, whether self-published or produced with established imprints.
+She is a co-director and senior member of the Photobook Club Collective, where she mentors photographers navigating self-publishing and contributes to a community built on the principle that publishing should be empowered, sustainable, and within reach.

 Awards